StockholmUniversityRDMteam/2024-12-02-CarpentryStockholmTrio/index.md

 <h2 id="setup">Setup</h2>

 <p>
-  To participate in a
+  To participate in this
   {% if site.carpentry == "swc" %}
   Software Carpentry
   {% elsif site.carpentry == "dc" %}
   Data Carpentry
   {% elsif site.carpentry == "lc" %}
-  Library Carpentry
+  Carpentry
   {% endif %}
   workshop,
   you will need access to software as described below.